IPLA Collective events at Bouda Gallery

 www.europeanpoetryfestival.com/2025 All videos and photos at this lunk.

-One of the best EPF’s there has been.
 11 events, near enough 1000 people attending and 100s of poets too.
-I’m happy with it, it was fun.
+I’m happy with it all, a fun vision to be into practise.
 It’s hard to describe the experience, prepping it for six months, welcoming so many people travelling in, old friends, new poets, going from night to night in this few weeks, venue to venue, performance to performance.
-Watching over 100 performances in a few weeks.
+Watching over 100 performances back to back.
 It’s intense, and enthusiastic.
-The stress is minimal, physical.
-This year, as ever, but more than any year before, I felt the culture and mission of the festival was understood by almost everyone involved.
+The stress is minimal, all physical.
+This year, more than any year before, I felt the culture and mission of the festival was understood by almost everyone involved.
 That it is a space for play, risk, experiment.
 People are free.
 And that it is supposed to be as communal, friendly, funny, welcoming as possible in experience, so the work can be as weird and strange as possible.
 That it doesn’t matter if the performances or poems are perfect, but that there is a culmination through each event of people building friendships through collaboration and innovation.
 This was consistent throughout each night in 2025.

 Published : Levels of Care with Krisjanis Zelgis